vapor/docs/4.0/docs/fluent/overview.md

 Each of these methods has a default implementation, so you only need to include the methods you require.
 You should return the corresponding method on the next `AnyModelResponder` so Fluent continues processing the event.

 !!!
 Important
     The middleware will only respond to lifecycle events of the `Model` type provided in the functions.
-In the above example...
+In the above example `GalaxyMiddleware` will respond to events on the Galaxy model.

 Using these methods you can perform actions both before, and after the event completes.
 Performing actions after the event completes can be done using using .flatMap() on the future returned from the next responder.
 For example: